 Ken Burston was born at Malvern (Worcestershire) on 29th March 1911, and died at Solihull near Birmingham in September 1992 aged 81.
-He was Principal double bass of the CBSO for many years and previous owner of the Joseph Panormo Bass between 1930 and 1980.
+He was Principal double bass of the CBSO for many years and previous owner of the Joseph Panormo Bass for 50 years.

 BK-S: Where do we start?

 "In Malvern, I was born there (1911) where my father was a church organist for nearly sixty years.

 He was dead keen on music and I was brought up with music all round me."

 BK-S: Did you start off on the double bass straight away?